Categories with families and first-order logic with dependent sorts: Dependently typed terms

 \section{Dependently typed terms}

-The following type system is essentially that of Belo (2008) and is close that of Cartmell (1986) except that it does not use equality of types.
+The following class of type systems is essentially those of Belo (2008), and is close to those of Cartmell (1986) except that they not use equality of types.
 A difference to (Belo 2008) is that we allow hidden arguments to function and type symbols, similarly to certain proof assistants (Coq and Agda), a device which can shorten expressions considerably.
 Our basic dependent type systems can code a limited form of Horn logic and equational logic, using the propositions-as-types principle.
+Later we introduce full first-order logic on top of the type systems.